projet-aaa/platform/docs/back-end/ssl-setup.md

  - Put your key and certificate in `docker/tls` folder.
 As long as those key are used in both traefik and nodejs, they should be named server.key (for your private key) and server.crt (for its certificate)

- - Edit docker-compose.yml to uncomment lines beginning with `###` and comment the port section of web container
+ - Edit docker-compose.yml to uncomment lines beginning with `###` and comment the port section of web container.
+This will add Traefik, a reverse proxy to manage SSL at runtime, to your infrastructure.

  - Stop your infrastructure and relaunch it `docker-compose stop && docker-compose up -d`